silverwind/oui/README.md

 - 00:00:00:00:00:00
 - 00-00-00-00-00-00

-When an invalid format is detected in strict mode, `oui()` will throw.
+A lookup will throw when an invalid format is supplied strict mode.

 © 2014-2015 [silverwind](https://github.com/silverwind), distributed under BSD licence